Create high quality UGC - Try Showcase for free

 It’s an important question.
 If you’re wondering whether or not optimizing your push notifications (or app in general) helps your Google rankings, you’re not alone.
 Unfortunately, it does not.

 However, by informing loyal visitors about updates or new content on your page, you can encourage your customers to make visiting your website a part of their regular browsing routine.
 Half of all searches originate on a mobile device, so you can expect your customers to move from your app to their mobile browser frequently.
+When considering mobile browsers, it's important to compare options, including Brave vs Firefox to ensure the best user experience.

 Now, let’s look at 10 best practices for creating a push notification strategy.